Ipuwer Papyrus: Discussion

 The Ipuwer Papyrus has been dated no earlier than the Nineteenth Dynasty, around 1250 BCE but the text itself is much older, and dated back no earlier than the late Twelfth Dynasty of the Egyptian Middle Kingdom.
 The Admonitions is considered the world's earliest known treatise on political ethics, suggesting that a good king is one who controls unjust officials, thus carrying out the will of the gods.
 It is a textual lamentation, close to Sumerian City Laments and to Egyptian laments for the dead, using the past (the destruction of Memphis at the end of the Old Kingdom) as a gloomy backdrop to an ideal future.

 It was previously thought that the Admonitions of Ipuwer presents an objective portrait of Egypt in the First Intermediate Period.
 In more recent times, it was found that the Admonitions, along with the Complaints of Khakheperraseneb, are most likely works of royal propaganda, both inspired by the earlier Prophecy of Neferti: the three compositions have in common the theme of a nation that has been plunged into chaos and disarray and the need for an intransigent king who would defeat chaos and restore maat.
 Toby Wilkinson suggested that the Admonitions and Khakheperresenb may thus have been composed during the reign of Senusret III, a pharaoh well known for his use of propaganda.
 Ian Shaw does not consider the Admonitions to be a reliable account of early Egyptian history, because of the long time interval between its original composition and the writing of the Leiden Papyrus.

+Miriam Lichtheim assessed it as didactic literature, and the most obscure and fragmentary of the genre.
+It was neither referring to any historical period, nor addressing supposed calamities of the 1st Intermediate era as proposed by Alan Gardiner.
+Roland Enmarch explains that it presents a motif of an "inverted world" about order versus chaos.
+The setting of Ipuwer is vague and ahistoric, which gives the lament a timeless relevance.